BluePandaLi/m4a_to_opus/README.md

 If a given bitrate differs from source bitrate, -f (force transcoding) is implied.

-Usage with youtube-dl in a shell script:
-    youtube-dl "$@" -x --exec "m4a_to_opus -d"

 positional arguments:
   path               Path to the input file.